What do I need to do?

 If you need to see more information on “the small print”, this is set out in section 19 of the Registrant Terms & Conditions.

 Registration works on a first come first served basis.
 If somebody has already registered it you can offer to buy it from them but there is no obligation on them to sell.
-For more information click here for our secondary market page.
+For more information visit our Sell your domain page.
 If you feel that the domain was registered in bad faith by the current holder, you can use the Alternative Dispute Resolution Service which offers an easier and more affordable option for disputing a .ie domain registration.
 Another option is to use the World Intellectual Property Organisation (WIPO) process.
 Please be aware that this can cost between €1,500 and €5,000 (payable to WIPO and not to .IE).
 Please visit the WIPO website for further information.

 Yes, however there is no obligation on them to sell the domain name if they do not wish to do so.
 Click here for more information about buying and selling domains that are already registered.